chuanqisun/htmaa-2025/src/posts/week-11/index.md

 }
 ```

-I discussed the high level design with the group to make sure everyone shares the understanding.
-In theory the design allows future I/O to plug into the main program without needing to change other modules' code.
+I discussed the high level design with the group to ensure everyone shared the same understanding.
+In theory, the design allows future I/O to plug into the main program without needing to change other modules' code.

-## Sensor Integration Test (during Friday Studcom Social Tea hour)
+## Sensor Integration Test

-The EE team provided the electronics.
+The EE team provided the electronics on Friday during the StudCom social tea hour.
 We uploaded our sketch and started testing.

 ![Testing UI](./media/test-02.webp)
 **Dumping IMU data to the web UI over UDP**

 ![Testing in Tea Party](./media/test-01.webp)
-**Testing against inteference in the crowded StudCom Tea Party**
+**Testing against interference in the crowded StudCom tea party**

-- In Media Lab tea party with about 40 people, the device can experience 3 seconds+ latency
-- The WXYZ quaternion takes 12+ seconds to stablize
+The results were concerning.
+In the Media Lab tea party with about 40 people, the device experienced 3+ seconds of latency.
+The WXYZ quaternion took 12+ seconds to stabilize.

-Bad news: UDP + Wifi clearly won't work.
-Good news: we discovered early enough.
-There is still time to pivot.
-Also, our communication isn't that coupled to sensor logic.
+Bad news: UDP plus WiFi clearly wouldn't work.
+Good news: we discovered this early enough.
+There was still time to pivot.
+Our communication wasn't tightly coupled to the sensor logic.

 ## The Big Migration

-After the testing I tool Miranda's Bluetooth 2-way communication code, and used Claude 4.5 Sonnet to migrate the Wifi+UDP code with Bluetooth
+After testing, I took Miranda's Bluetooth 2-way communication code and used Claude 4.5 Sonnet to migrate the WiFi plus UDP code to Bluetooth:

 ```txt
 Plan step by step, we are going to swap out the wifi + UDP + WebSocket based communication between ESP32 and Node.js with a simpler Bluetooth BLE based communication between ESP32 and the Web page, using Web Bluetooth API.